Dry Needling

 Why use Agupunt needles?

-Our needles, created by our R&D department, have been designed and manufactured specifically for dry needling, and produced with AISI 304H stainless steel, both in the handle and in the body, making them more durable and flexible.
-They are also finished with a specific sharpening, which means that they are conductive and can also be used for electrotherapy.
+Our needles, created by our R&D department, have been specifically designed and manufactured for dry needling.
+They are made of AISI 304H stainless steel, both in the handle and the body, making them more durable and flexible.
+Additionally, it is important to highlight that they are finished with an ideal sharpness for the technique.

-Thanks to its body polished with state-of-the-art machinery and lubricated with a technique developed by Agupunt, multiple insertions are achieved, avoiding unnecessary pain and aggression to the target tissue.
-The body of our needle also has optimal flexibility to perform so that the technique can be carried out in any direction without the needle bending or breaking.
-(Stress tests are carried out on the steel and needles to ensure the optimal balance between flexibility and robustness).
+Thanks to the polished body of the needles, worked using cutting-edge machines developed by Agupunt, multiple insertions are achieved, preventing unnecessary pain and tissue damage to the target area.
+Furthermore, the body of our needle is also characterized by its optimal flexibility, allowing the technique to be performed in any direction without the needle bending or breaking.
+(Stress tests are conducted on the steel and the needles to achieve the optimal balance between flexibility and strength).

 Another distinguishing feature is the unique shape of the tip, which is made with high-precision robots developed by Agupunt engineering.
 This improves the safety of the technique, and allows us to make much cleaner insertions, thus achieving less deterioration of the sharpening, and the consequent less painful and smoother operation.
 In addition, the needles have a headless, flexible and extra-long handle for an optimal grip when performing the quick in and out technique and a much more precise insertion.